tucks into the mossy bank company closely

 - Not Threatened

 What makes it special is the camouflage.
 Psoroma lichen is one of the best-hidden lichens in New Zealand.
-It grows among mosses, on mossy banks, in the soft, green carpet of the forest floor.
+It grows among mosses.
+On mossy banks.
+In the soft, green carpet of the forest floor.
 Its colour and texture match the moss so well that you can walk right past it without seeing it.
-It is the lichen of the hidden patch, the one that blends in with its mossy neighbours, the one that you have to look closely to find.
+It is the lichen of the hidden patch.
+The one that blends in with its mossy neighbours.
+The one that you have to look closely to find.

+Biologically, the psoroma lichen is a partnership.
+A fungus and an alga live together.
+The fungus provides structure and protection.
+The alga provides food through photosynthesis.
+The psoroma lichen grows on mossy banks, rotting logs, and the bark of trees.
+Preferring damp, shaded locations with high humidity.
 To find psoroma lichen is to find the small, mossy patch on the bank.
-It is pale, soft, and hidden, a quiet companion to the moss.
+It is pale, soft, and hidden.
+A quiet companion to the moss.
 You have to look closely.
 You have to part the moss with your fingers.
 You have to know what you are looking for.
-It is the lichen of the mossy company, the one that tucks itself into the green carpet and hopes not to be noticed, the one that proves that the best way to survive is sometimes just to blend in.
+It is the lichen of the mossy company.
+The one that tucks itself into the green carpet.
+The one that proves that the best way to survive is sometimes just to blend in.